NewbieMahi/NewbieMahi/README.md

 - 👋 Hi, I’m Mahesh Thorat
 - 👀 I’m interested in FULL STACK DEVELOPMENT and competitive programming
 - 🌱 I’m currently pursuing Third Year IT
-- 💞️ I’m looking to collaborate on web development
+- 💞️ I’m looking to collaborate in web development
 - 📫 How to reach me mthorat249@gmail.com

 <!---